Updated on April 12, 2019

-Everyone talks about the candidate experience and how we should improve it, but actually taking the time to analyze, review and improve takes more than just writing a blog post about it.
-Nearly 60% of candidates have had a poor candidate experience when applying for jobs.
+The importance of the candidate experience is a trending focus among businesses today.
+Yet, nearly 60% of candidates have had a poor candidate experience when applying for jobs.
+There is a clear disconnect between the belief of its importance and the dedication of resources to improve it.
 Courting candidates is not easy, but it certainly becomes even more challenging if candidates are having poor experiences.

 Waiting Is The Worst